Skip to main content

 Director and Associate Professor of Instruction, The Cook Family Writing Program; Assistant Director, The Writing Place

 As director of the Cook Family Writing Program, Elizabeth Lenaghan works with colleagues across the university to help design writing objectives, curricula, and assessments that align with the program’s overarching objective: to help writers communicate clearly and persuasively.
-As part of this work, Lenaghan belongs to a working group of WCAS administrators and faculty tasked with defining learning goals and curricula associated with the WCAS’s first-year writing requirement.
-Additionally, Lenaghan and her Writing Program colleagues are convening a series of workshops to develop assignments and activities to teach writing and communication across a variety of contexts.
-In such work on curricula development, Lenaghan seeks to foreground the agency of students and create classrooms where writers are supported to take risks and learn through feedback and revision.
+As part of this work, Lenaghan belongs to the Provost’s Advisory Committee on Generative AI.
+Additionally, Lenaghan and her Writing Program colleagues are working to develop a method for assessing the new WCAS writing requirement.
+In such work, Lenaghan seeks to foreground the agency of students and create classrooms where writers are supported to take risks and learn through feedback and revision.

 The same goals motivate Lenaghan’s teaching in expository writing, intermediate composition, and practical rhetoric.
-Her current first-year seminar, Truth in Representation, explores historic and contemporary hoaxes to critically assess the roles that fake news and other lies have played throughout history.
+Her current college seminar, The Terror and Triumph of Youth, explores historic and contemporary risk taking to critically assess the unique opportunities that college students have to innovate across a variety of domains.
 Another expository writing class examines how new modes and genres of written communication impact the style, content, and frequency of formal and informal writing practices.
 Lenaghan also teaches English 570, a seminar for graduate students who wish to learn more about the teaching of writing.